-A variable has a name and type, and it can store data while the Blend is running.
-Variables are used to temporarily store and transform data.
+A variable has a name and type and can store data while the Blend is running.
+Use variables to temporarily store and transform data.

 Use the Data Store as a permanent data storage or as a temporary data cache.
-It is also possible to configure caching on individual Blend blocks.
+Configure caching on individual Blend blocks.

 Make your flow conditional, for example, do this when X is true, and do something else otherwise.

 Limit the number of items in a list, e.g. the amount of data when you are testing the Blend.

 Execute blocks in different parts of your Blend.
 Add the blocks below a “Label” block, and use “Go To Label” blocks to jump to the Label block, from elsewhere in your Blend.